tayyabk52/RoomLedger/SUPABASE_SETUP.md

 ## 🔒 **Security-First Approach**

-Your Supabase credentials are now loaded **securely** from Netlify environment variables, not hardcoded in the client-side code.
+Your Supabase credentials are now loaded **securely** from your hosting platform (Vercel or Netlify) environment variables, not hardcoded in the client-side code.

 ## Quick Setup (2 minutes)